Jayraj14/Jayraj14/README.md

 - 👀 I’m interested in Technology and Software/Web Development
 - 🌱 I’m currently learning Computer Engineering from DY Patil University
 - 💞️ I’m looking to collaborate on Projects in C++ language
-- 📫 How to reach me on Instagram @jayraj_10
+- 📫 You can reach me on Instagram @jayraj_10

 <!---
 Jayraj14/Jayraj14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.